 Also, on a related note, soy does not promote fat storage.
 One of my clients came in asking me about this, thanks to the unqualified guy at GNC who told her to avoid soy at all costs.

-Let’s pretend you didn’t eat enough calories during the day and you’re eating more at night because you’re hungry and your body needs energy, that’s eating enough to live, my friend.
+Let’s pretend you didn’t eat enough calories during the day.
+It makes sense that you’re eating more at night because you’re hungry and your body needs energy.
 Calories are units of energy, no matter when they are consumed.